 3. Parking structure-itis

 I know, I know, we love our cars.
-I drive one and I park one, but it sure seems like Downtown has waaay too many of these.
+I drive one and I park it, but it sure seems like Downtown has waaay too many of these.
 I don't have to point them all out.
 You've seen them.
-I chose to picture the Chase Plaza parking structure because is among the most hideous and high profile, occupying an entire block on Water Street and the Riverwalk, between Clybourn and Michigan.
+I chose to picture the Chase Plaza parking structure because is among the most forbidding and high profile, occupying an entire block on Water Street and the Riverwalk, between Clybourn and Michigan.
 We must get better at integrating parking into developments rather than having parking lots be the developments.